 Stitch removal: If stitches are used to close the wound you may need to attend in 1-2 weeks time for these to be removed.

 By signing the form I have confirmed that I have read the above information and have had adequate time to make a decision about my care.
 I have confirmed the site(s) and procedure(s) and I have had the opportunity to ask questions about the treatment and alternatives.
+I have been provided with aftercare instructions.
 I consent to the above procedure(s) and to photographs being taken for my confidential medical record.